 Soujanya Color's success globally is based on several factors.
 The key among them has been our unrelenting focus on the core business of colourants, technological strength, building vast operational and supply chain capability, deep understanding & commitment towards global customers and understanding the fine nuances of different global markets.
-We are looking to sustain and grow our market share by entering new markets where we see significant potential and by expanding our product and service offerings for newer industries.
-For example, we have been able to make inroads into Latin American markets with the focus that we have had on that market, building a large footprint in the entire region including countries like Mexico, Costa Rica, Guatemala, Brazil, Argentina, Chile, Ecuador, Peru, Venezuela, etc. We will begin manufacturing in Mexico this year with a new plant for which we have already finalised a location.
+We are looking to sustain and grow our market share by entering new markets where we see significant poten-"The Mexico plant will tial and by expanding entail a modest capital our product and service investment this year offerings for newer inand acquiring land for dustries.
+For example, our further expansion we have been able to in India will also entail make inroads into Latin some investment" American markets with the focus that we have had on that market, building a large footprint in the entire region including countries like Mexico, Costa Rica, Guatemala, Brazil, Argentina, Chile, Ecuador, Peru, Venezuela, etc. We will begin manufacturing in Mexico this year with a new plant for which we have already finalised a location.
 We propose to cater to the entire South and North American market from this plant.

 In terms of products and industries, we have etched out newer verticals for our business.
 In the past couple of years, we have developed products and colour solutions for the inks, personal care, construction and plastics industries.
 These strategies will allow us to move ahead and sustain and grow our market share.
 Milestones achieved by Soujanya Color in FY 2020-21 and plans for FY 2021-22?

 FY 2020-21 has been challenging for everyone but we have emerged well.
 We will see a growth in volume and value of 10-15 per cent despite the lockdown situation in the first quarter of FY 20-21 and the credit for this goes to our team.
 For FY2021-22, we have set a 35 per cent growth target for our business.
 We hope to start our Mexico manufacturing plant this year.
 We plan to strengthen our global footprint by being closer to our customers in each region.
 During the past couple of years, we have established a subsidiary in Mexico and branch offices in Singapore and Brazil.
 This will allow us to be local in those regions and service the customers there well.
 Company's performance vis-a-vis revenue and profit during FY 2020-21 and forecast for FY 2021-22?
-"The Mexico plant will entail a modest capital investment this year and acquiring land for our further expansion in India will also entail some investment" We will close this year with volume growth of about 10 per cent and value growth of about five to seven per cent.
+We will close this year with volume growth of about 10 per cent and value growth of about five to seven per cent.
 We expect profitability to be more or less in the same range.
 We have yet to assess the impact of the surge in raw material prices but hope that these will be offset to some extent by some of the other costs being lower due to the CO-VID situation.